-Trump deploys National Guard to quell LA protests despite governor's objections
+Trump deploys National Guard to quell LA protests despite governor’s objections

 The California Highway Patrol said Mr. Newsom directed it to deploy additional officers to “maintain public safety.”

-“Everyone has the right to peacefully protest, but let me be clear: violence and destruction are unacceptable, and those responsible will be held accountable,” Bass said in a statement early Sunday.
+“Everyone has the right to peacefully protest, but let me be clear: violence and destruction are unacceptable, and those responsible will be held accountable,” Ms. Bass said in a statement early Sunday.

-She said she had spoken with members of the Trump administration and insisted that she and Newsom were in control and there was no need for the National Guard to be deployed.
+She said she had spoken with members of the Trump administration and insisted that she and Mr. Newsom were in control and there was no need for the National Guard to be deployed.

-In 2020, Trump asked governors of several states to deploy their National Guard troops to Washington, D.C., to quell protests after George Floyd was killed by Minneapolis police.
+In 2020, Mr. Trump asked governors of several states to deploy their National Guard troops to Washington, D.C., to quell protests after George Floyd was killed by Minneapolis police.
 Many agreed and sent troops.

-Trump also threatened at the time to invoke the Insurrection Act for those protests – an intervention rarely seen in modern American history.
+Mr. Trump also threatened at the time to invoke the Insurrection Act for those protests – an intervention rarely seen in modern American history.
 But then-Defense Secretary Mark Esper pushed back, saying the law should be invoked “only in the most urgent and dire of situations.”

 George H.W.
 Bush used the Insurrection Act to respond to riots in Los Angeles in 1992 after the acquittal of white police officers who were videotaped beating Black motorist Rodney King.

-Trump did not invoke the act during his first term, and he did not do so Saturday, according to Leavitt and Newsom.
+Mr. Trump did not invoke the act during his first term, and he did not do so Saturday, according to Ms. Leavitt and Newsom.

 Arrests in Los Angeles